 TfL took over the stopping services between Paddington and Heathrow terminals 2, 3 and 4, from Heathrow Connect and Great Western Railway (GWR).
 This is part of another major milestone for the Elizabeth line staged opening programme.

-Currently operating as TfL Rail, these services will form part of the Elizabeth line when it launches in autumn 2019.
+Currently operating as TfL Rail, these services will form part of the Elizabeth line when it launches.

 A number of organisations work together to manage our rail network but we have overall responsibility.
 We still: